 Full-time unpaid summer internships are available, as well as part-time unpaid internships during fall and spring semesters.
-A small number of paid internships may become available for summer 2017, see availability here.
+A small number of paid internships may become available each summer, see availability here.
 The 10-week summer internship program includes weekly enrichment activities and skills workshops that aid in students’ professional development and provide full exposure to the research activities in plant science at the Garden.

 The Selection Process